dotlang/language/README.md

 - You can separate number using undescore: `1_000_000`
 - Compiler will handle object literals and create corresponding objects (for field and variable assignment, default argument value, enum values, tuple initialization, ...).
 - `true` is a shortcut for `bool.true`, same for `false`.
-- **Adressing**: Each type, field or method can be address in the format of `A.B.(...).D` where `A`, `B` and other parts are each either name of a package, class or field.
-The last part `D` is name of the field or method or type which is being addressed.
+- **Adressing**: Methods are called using `object.method_name` notation.
+Fields of a class are only accessible in class's methods and are addressed using `this[field_name]` notation.

 ##Keywords
-Electronc has a small set of basic keywords: `if, else, switch, assert, for, break, continue, return, defer, type, import, auto, select, native, defined, typename, alloc`.
+Electronc has a small set of basic keywords: `if, else, switch, assert, for, break, continue, return, defer, type, import, auto, select, native, defined, alloc, const`.

 ###if, else
 ```